 - Add the coconut oil and use a fork to cut the coconut oil into the flour until the mixture is like fine crumbs.

-- Stir in the almond milk.
+- Stir in the almond milk and eggs.
 Knead the dough until combined.

 - Let the batter sit for 5-10 minutes so it can thicken.